juliaguida/oystercard/fizzbuzz/fizzbuzz.md

 Try running Fizzbuzz for all numbers from 1 to 100 in `irb`.
 Discuss with your pair partner different ways to do this.
 Can you use Ruby to do this in one line of code (N.B. it must be elegant and readable)?

 ## Further exercises :running_shirt_with_sash:
 Once you have completed Fizzbuzz, please delete your `fizzbuzz` directory and start over from scratch with opposite roles.
 (You read that correctly - please delete the entire directory and start again.)
 Do as much of it as you can from memory.
-Practicing repeatedly this way will accelerate your learning.
+Practising repeatedly this way will accelerate your learning.

 To make it more interesting, try to solve the Fizzbuzz problem in different ways.
 For example, here's an alternate version of the first test:
 ```ruby